 Prevent accidental editing in Keynote on iPad

-To avoid accidentally moving objects or bringing up the keyboard as you view, scroll and interact with text and objects, you can use reading view.
-Reading view minimises the controls to just what you need to view the content and perform basic tasks.
+To avoid accidentally moving objects or bringing up the keyboard as you view, scroll, and interact with text and objects, you can use reading view.
+Reading view minimizes the controls to just what you need to view the content and perform basic tasks.
 You can quickly switch to editing view to make changes, then switch back to reading view.